YazanNajem/ABGA-IMG-Scanner/README.md

-# Img Scanner App Using React, Express & Tesseract
+# Img Scanner Web App Using Reactjs, Nodejs(Express) & Tesseractjs

-An Image Scanner Application Using React, Express & Tesseract.
-The Web App Supported packages: Semantic UI React,  React Webcam.
+An Image Scanner Application Web App Using Mainly Reactjs, Nodejs(Express) & Tesseractjs.
+The Supported packages in this Web App are "React", "React Webcam" & Semantic UI.
 This can recognize text/chars from captured photo or uploaded image.

 #
 - To try: